SThiara/multiplayer-snake-game/README.md

+# Multiplayer Snake Game with Socket.io

-A code-along with the tutorial presented in the following video: https://www.youtube.com/watch?v=ppcBIHv_ZPs&t=2157s
+A code-along with the tutorial presented in the following video: https://www.youtube.com/watch?v=ppcBIHv_ZPs